 The two-day meeting is taking place in San Juan focusing on issues such as disaster preparedness, agricultural production, mental health, energy efficiency, and workforce development.

-The partnerships in place for Puerto Rico are:
+The partnerships in place for Puerto

 - A commitment from Inclusiv to build the Community Development Financial sector in Puerto Rico to be effective agents for redevelopment and resilience work on the island.
 The organization is guiding financial cooperatives in the process to become Community Development Financial Institutions by offering comprehensive training, workshops, technical assistance, resources and tools;